 These products cover an ever-widening range of products, such as facial recognition locks, smart refrigerators, fitness trackers, and industrial level smart machines in manufacturing.
 This regulation does not apply to those PDEs which are already subject to cyber security regulations: medical devices, aeronautical products, and cars.

-What kind of products fall under scope?
+What kind of products fall under scope of the EU Cyber Resilience Act?

 Some examples of default products include: